arthurnn/cheatly/README.md

 Submit a PR, adding a file to `sheets` folder, with the cheat-sheet name.

 1. Fork it
-2. `cheatly new name` (replacing name with name of the sheet)
+1. `cheatly new name` (replacing name with name of the sheet)
+1. `cheatly show name --local` to test your new sheet
-3. Create new Pull Request
+1. Create new Pull Request

 ## Installation